-c) The shorelines of the Kawartha Lakes are identified as a significant natural feature within the Township.
+c.
+The shorelines of the Kawartha Lakes are identified as a significant natural feature within the Township.
 Special measures should be considered when the Municipality is reviewing development proposals along the shoreline to minimize potential negative impacts on the water quality of the Lakes.
 These may include measures such as development setbacks, maintaining the natural vegetation and physical characteristics of the shoreline, and effective stormwater management.

-The EIS includes recommendations regarding setbacks from the lakeshore, mitigation measures and protection of natural features, as well as the water quality of Pigeon Lake.
+The EIS includes recommendations regarding setbacks from the lakeshore, maintaining natural vegetation and physical characteristics of the shoreline and other mitigation measures to protect natural features and the water quality of Pigeon Lake.